-In Class 3, the emphasis is on the experience of "we".
-The tasks are given using verbal pictures, strong in imagery which enhance their experience of a game and can be highly effective as an approach to discipline.
+Class 3: marks the beginning of a more formal education in movement and the start of a Games lesson.
+The emphasis is on the experience of 'we', the class as a whole.
+The activities are given using verbal pictures, strong in imagery which enhance their experience of a game.
 The stories provide simple rules and bring warmth, humour, excitement and imagination to the children's play.
+'Witches and Logs', 'Fairies and Pixies', 'Cars and Tunnels' are some of the games the children play.